(888) 448-0302 Talk to a recovery specialist 24/7

 What is Medical Detox Like?

-Patients can be discharged from the medical detox center when the following criteria are met:
+You can leave our medical detox center when the following discharge criteria are met:

 How Can I Get More Information about Drug and Alcohol Detox?

-If you or a loved one needs help, please call our confidential admissions line now at 888-448-0302.
-We can often arrange for you to begin treatment at one of our rehab facilities near you within a few days.
-Addiction is a disease and seeking help is not weakness.
-The detox centers at Landmark Recovery provide the tools and environment you need to help you reclaim your life from drug or alcohol addiction but not until you take that all important first step and contact us today.
+If you or a loved one needs help, call our confidential admissions line at any time: 888-448-0302.
+We understand that addiction is a disease, and seeking help is a courageous step.
+At our detox centers, we offer a supportive environment and the tools you need to overcome drug or alcohol addiction.
+Take the important first step towards reclaiming your life, and contact us today.